atomind-ai/mlip-arena/.github/README.md

 @inproceedings{
     chiang2025mlip,
-    title={{MLIP} Arena: Advancing Fairness and Transparency in Machine Learning Interatomic Potentials via an Open, Accessible Benchmark Platform}, author={Yuan Chiang and Tobias Kreiman and Christine Zhang and Matthew C. Kuner and Elizabeth Jin Weaver and Ishan Amin and Hyunsoo Park and Yunsung Lim and Jihan Kim and Daryl Chrzan and Aron Walsh and Samuel M Blau and Aditi S. Krishnapriyan and Mark Asta}, booktitle={The Thirty-ninth Annual Conference on Neural Information Processing Systems Datasets and Benchmarks Track}, year={2025},
+    title={{MLIP} Arena: Advancing Fairness and Transparency in Machine Learning Interatomic Potentials via an Open, Accessible Benchmark Platform}, author={Yuan Chiang and Tobias Kreiman and Christine Zhang and Matthew C. Kuner and Elizabeth Jin Weaver and Ishan Amin and Hyunsoo Park and Yunsung Lim and Jihan Kim and Daryl Chrzan and Aron Walsh and Samuel M Blau and Mark Asta and Aditi S. Krishnapriyan}, booktitle={The Thirty-ninth Annual Conference on Neural Information Processing Systems Datasets and Benchmarks Track}, year={2025},
     url={https://openreview.net/forum?id=SAT0KPA5UO}